prupat/interactivedataviz/3_1_PB_Class Project/README.md

 ## Assignment:

-- [ ] Implement your own line chart _with a different dataset_ than the one used in our demo.
-It can be the same dataset that you leveraged in the time series tutorial of section 2.
+- [ ] Implement your own bar chart with a *different dataset* than the one used in our demo.
+It can be the same dataset you used in the section 2 version of this same tutorial.
+- [ ] Add axes or labels to this chart, as we learned in other tutorials of the previous section.

-- [ ] Add dots (`<circle>`) at each data point on your line.
-These dots should have an enter and update transition, similar to how we implemented transitions in the previous tutorial ([section 3 tutorial 2](../3_2_distributions/README.md)).
+- [ ] Add a color scale to this chart, as we learned in other tutorials of the previous section.
 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.

 **BONUS:**

-- [ ] Add hover activity to your path line or circles.
-Try doing this only with javascript `.on("mouseover", ...)`, before resorting to the css method, `:hover`.
-Consider adding text annotations on hover, a moving tooltip/info box, or maybe to highlight key events.
+- [ ] Add an (entering) [transition](https://github.com/d3/d3-transition) to the bar chart.
+What is the most intuitive way for these bar charts to "appear" on the screen?

 ## Deploy + Submit

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository.
 Post the following as a comment to the appropriate post on the [commons site](https://data73200fall2021.commons.gc.cuny.edu/):
 1. a link to your committed code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
 2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)